 What’s possible depends on the country.
 We’ll talk here about these options in general terms, but for more specific information for each country please see our country guides.

-In the next part of this guide we go through some of the common questions you may be asked during the interview, as well as some questions you may want to ask the interviewer or a teacher currently at the school.
+In this post we go through some of the common questions you may be asked during a TEFL job interview, as well as some questions you may want to ask the interviewer or a teacher currently at the school.

-Many schools, especially in English speaking countries and Western Europe, use other means of recruitment, including TEFL recruitment agencies (who often still advertise on TEFL websites), newspapers and local expat websites or magazines.
-Some find all the teachers they need just by relying on people going door to door in search of work and so don’t need to advertise at all.
-For this reason, contacting schools directly with your CV is a good option (have a look here for a list of schools and recruitment agencies in different countries).
+Many language schools, especially in English speaking countries and Western Europe, use other means of recruitment, including TEFL recruitment agencies (who often still advertise on TEFL websites), newspapers and local expat websites or magazines.
+Some find all the teachers they need just by relying on people going door to door in search of work, and so don’t need to advertise at all.
+For this reason, contacting schools directly with your CV is a good option (have a look at these lists of schools and recruitment agencies in different countries).

 Travelling to a country first and looking for work when you are there has advantages and disadvantages.
 On the plus side, some schools are more likely to hire you if they have met and interviewed you face to face and you are already established in a place (as we said above, some schools rely entirely on teachers going door to door in search of work).
 On the other hand, there is a risk in spending a lot of time and money with no guarantee of finding a job, particularly if it is your first job and you have chosen a country where most schools require several years of experience.

 Teaching privately (working for yourself rather than for a school) is a common way to supplement income or even to work full-time.
 Private work is usually found by word of mouth or by advertising locally so is easier once you’re established in a country.